Air Itam (Penang state constituency): History

 The Air Itam state constituency was originally named Ayer Itam when it was formed prior to the 1959 State Elections.
 The seat was then given its present name in time for the 1995 State Election.

 Since its formation in 1959, the Air Itam seat has experienced one by-election.
 The 1965 Ayer Itam by-election marked the first time an opposition party captured the constituency, as Lim Kean Siew from the Labour Party became the State Assemblyman for Ayer Itam until the 1969 State Election.

+Representation history

 Election results

 The electoral results for the Air Itam state constituency in 2008, 2013 and 2018 are as follows.